How to Remove an AR15 Buffer Tube

 How do you safely remove the buffer and spring from an AR15?

-To remove the buffer and spring, you must first depress the buffer retainer detent located inside the receiver.
-Be prepared, as the buffer and spring are under tension and may shoot out when released.
+To safely remove the buffer and spring, first depress the buffer retainer detent inside the receiver.
+The buffer and spring are under tension, so be prepared for them to move.
+Remove them carefully and set them aside.

 Related News